Tony Gubba: ITV

 Gubba commentated on eight series of ITV's Dancing on Ice from 2006 to 2013.
 He provided a round-up of the performances and trivia about the celebrities and their skating partners.
 His last Dancing on Ice commentary was heard on 17 February 2013.

 Personal life

 Gubba lived in Sonning-on-Thames, near Reading, Berkshire, with his partner of 15 years, Jenny.
-He had two daughters Claire and Libby, from his previous marriage.
+He had two daughters from his previous marriage.

 He died on 11 March 2013 aged 69, of leukaemia.
 The BBC's head of TV Sport, Philip Bernie, said of him:

 "For a generation he was one of the most familiar and respected names in sports broadcasting.
 Tony was an outstanding sports journalist and a formidable broadcaster, whose death will sadden everyone at BBC Sport."